AsalRb/Identification_of_Xylanase_Genes_from_Rumen_Metagenome/README.md

 # Bioinformatics Project 2 – Identification of Xylanase Genes from Rumen Metagenome

-> Identification of microbial xylanase enzyme genes from the ruminant rumen metagenome using bioinformatics tools. _
+> Identification of microbial xylanase enzyme genes from the ruminant rumen metagenome using bioinformatics tools.<br>
 > *This project is part of the Introduction to Bioinformatics course.*

 ---